rgripper/rusty-bomber/blog/blog.md

 rustflags = ["-Zshare-generics=off"]
 ```

 If it doesn't help, try deleting `.cargo` folder and using only `dynamic` feature.
-But dynamic links are slower than a switching linker.
+Dynamic links are faster than switching a linker.
 For other problems I suggest you go to Bevy's official Discord channel or can submit an issue.

 ### Query filters